 - Your new employer or graduate program might require a letter from us stating that you've completed all of the requirements for your degree.
 The FGSR will be happy to run a "program completion" letter for you after you submit all final paperwork and your dissertation to them.
 Please go in to the FGSR and talk to someone at the front desk.

 - Within 30 days of a successful defense we expect you to vacate your graduate student office here in Physics.
 Not because we want to see you go, but because we don't have a lot of offices for graduate students and must soon reassign your desk to someone else.

 - return all non-personal computers and other equipment to your thesis supervisor;

 - return all books, theses, etc., that you've borrowed;

-- remove ALL personal items (including but not limited to #2 pencils, reprints, yellow stickies, books, bicycle tires, posters, conference nametags, Tim Hortons cups, packets of instant noodles, Gateways) from your desk, shelves, cabinets, walls, floor, windows, window sills, ceiling, coat rack, etc.;
+- remove ALL personal items (including but not limited to #2 pencils, reprints, yellow stickies, books, bicycle tires, posters, conference nametags, Tim Hortons cups, packets of instant noodles, Metros) from your desk, shelves, cabinets, walls, floor, windows, window sills, ceiling, coat rack, etc.;

 - clean up food crumbs, drink dribbles, insect carcasses.
 We request that you please put the food crumbs & insect carcasses into the trash.

 - Stop by the Physics general office to:

 - turn in your keys (lab, office, cabinet) to Sandra or Carolyn; collect your key deposit;